dtjohnso/dtjohnso.github.com/source/_posts/2013-03-09-history-of-the-english-bible.markdown

 Readers of the English Bible have had the privilege of "the blessed continuance of the preaching of God’s sacred Word" now for centuries, a blessing that is dependent upon popular access to reliable English translations.
 At the time that the King James translators wrote these words, there were a handful of English translations available to the relatively small proportion of the world's population that spoke English.

 Today, those circumstances have changed.
 Thanks to the growth of the British Empire in the Victorian era and today's trend toward globalization, English now serves as the trade language for the world.
-This burgeoning market of English readers has created a demand for updated translations, and today there is such a proliferation of English Bibles on the market that publishers now use slick marketing campaigns as they compete for readership.
+This burgeoning market of English readers has created a demand for updated translations, and today there is such a proliferation of English Bibles on the market that publishers now use slick marketing campaigns as they Compete for readership.

 This lecture will attempt to explain how we arrived at this point from such humble beginnings. <!-- Include some learning objectives and more survey thoughts here about the overall outline of the article -->